How to Write a Letter of Intent for a Job (with Examples)

 Tips to Remember

-In addition to using persuasive language, your letter of intent must follow specific guidelines.
+In addition to using persuasive language, your letter must follow specific guidelines.
 What follows are some interesting tips when writing a motivation letter that can help us make it more effective.

 Use an appropriate format

 Before you start writing, pay attention to format and structure.
-Some companies have a specified format for the letter of intent.
+Some companies have a specified format for the letter.
 If the company has not specified a format, you should go with the standard format specified in the above section.

 Include a clear subject line

-Applicants who send their letter of intent by email should ensure it stands out from the others with a clear and eye-catching subject line.
+Applicants who send their letter by email should ensure it stands out from the others with a clear and eye-catching subject line.

 Incorrect: